vernillen/DA-AJ2122/README.md

 Since both scripts are an infinite while-loop, you have to forcefully terminate them yourself.
 Don't worry, they are proven to be working at the same time.

+Execute both scripts via a terminal.
+VSC doesn't run two scripts at the same time.

 ## webscraper_DV.py
 This script scrapes data of the website 'https://www.blockchain.com/btc/unconfirmed-transactions' in real-time.